Canadian National Railroad, Chicago, IL

 Legible pocket worn stamp marks

-and great carmel patina.
+and great gold patina.

 Click on image to view larger picture